 Linger and offer a few sentences when praising, but when redirecting keep your statements short and to the point.
 Refrain from lingering on negative behavior, but continue to redirect when appropriate.

-If you’ve got the support of your administration or other staff, you can also build breaks into your student’s schedule.
+If you’ve got the support of your administration or other staff, you can also build breaks into your student’s schedules.
 These breaks should be a chance to get the one-on-one attention the student craves.
 Have adults stop in and chat with him, take him on short walks, etc. as a chance to get the attention he seeks.

 Function: Control or access to tangibles